 One of the biggest positives of the Alaska Mileage Plan program is that the airline doesn’t impose a limit on how many miles you can purchase in a single promotion or in a calendar year if you hold status.
 Technically, status holders can keep buying miles until they run out of money.

-If you don’t have Alaska Mileage Plan status you’ll have to make do with buying a maximum of 160,000 miles pre-bonus (256,000 miles post bonus) and, if I’m not mistaken, that’s the highest number of points a non-elite has ever been able to buy from Alaska Airlines (this is only the second Alaska Airlines points sale in which the airline has stipulated that bonus miles don’t count towards the 160k yearly maximum).
+If you don’t have Alaska Mileage Plan status you’ll have to make do with buying a maximum of 160,000 miles pre-bonus (256,000 miles post bonus) and, if I’m not mistaken, that’s the highest number of points a non-elite has ever been able to buy from Alaska Airlines (this is only the third Alaska Airlines points sale in which the airline has stipulated that bonus miles don’t count towards the 160k yearly maximum).

-Even though this is the third Mileage Plan mileage sale that we’ve seen since Alaska Airlines joined the oneworld alliance on 31 March, redemptions on airlines like Qatar Airways are still not available (they’re coming later this summer).
+Even though this is the fourth Mileage Plan mileage sale that we’ve seen since Alaska Airlines joined the oneworld alliance on 31 March, redemptions on airlines like Qatar Airways are still not available (they’re coming later this summer).
 That means that the best redemption options remain the ones that have been around for some time.